Gin & Grappa

 After fermentation, most top producers remove the stalks and stems from the pomace.
 The pomace continues to distil into either continuous stills (for the more mass-market grappas) or pot stills for the more boutique products.

-The spirit is then age in wood or rest in glass before bottling.
+The spirit is then age in wood or rest in a glass before bottling.
 Most grappas are clear, but oak-aged grappas can take on a fantastic dark golden hue.
 And thus resembling an XO Cognac or a malt whisky.

 The quality of grappa being exported from Italy has never been better; for anyone trying a high-end grappa for the first time and expecting a harsh, raw spirit, the results can be a revelation.
 Grappa converts are more numerous than many cynical observers might imagine.